apache/linkis-website/docs/development/linkis_compile_and_package.md

 ```

 ### step3 Obtain the installation package
-Obtain the installation package, there will be a compiled package in the ->target directory of the corresponding module:
+Get the installation package, there will be a compiled package in the ->target directory of the corresponding module:

 ```
-    ls incubator-linkis-x.x.x/linkis-computation-governance/linkis-entrance/target/linkis-entrance.x.x.x.jar
+    incubator-linkis-x.x.x/linkis-computation-governance/linkis-entrance/target/linkis-entrance.x.x.x.jar
 ```

 ## 3. Compile an engine

-Here is an example of compiling the Spark engine of Linkis:
+Here's an example of the Spark engine that builds Linkis:

 ### step1 Compile for the first time (skip this step for non-first time)
 **If you are using it locally for the first time, you must first execute the following command in the root directory of the Linkis source code package**: